ambroseled/DT-client-server/README.md

 # Date-Time Client Server

-A simple UDP based client server which provides the date and time in a chosen language to the client.
-Supported languages are `English, Maori, German`
+A simple UDP based client server, written for COSC264-18 assigment at the University of Canterbury.
+It provides the date and time in a chosen language to the client, supported languages are `English, Maori, German`

 ## Usage
   - First run `python3 server.py English_port Maori_port German_port`